 With the continued surge in demand for online grocery delivery, Instacart is working more closely than ever before with brands of all sizes to help them reach customers where they’re shopping via Instacart Advertising.
 The Instacart Ads self-service Ads Manager launched in May 2020.
 It’s a fairly straightforward offering with marketers choosing which of their products they want to feature in both the search results as well as in key placements throughout the app.

 Today, Instacart Advertising is a part of the greater Retail Media channel, the fastest growing sector in digital advertising.
-Just this month, Instacart announced in a press release that it had raised new capital and identified its advertising business as one of the key areas that it will look to bolster with this investment.
+Recently, Instacart announced in a press release that it had raised new capital and identified its advertising business as one of the key areas that it will look to bolster with this investment.

 Advertising agencies who have already rallied to build practices around Amazon Advertising and other Retail Media examples such as Walmart Connect and Target’s Roundel, cannot ignore Instacart Advertising as a foundational player in this space.